 Younger or more robust patients may need higher doses of medication.

-After 72 hours of unmanageable agitation/distress, review the potential causes for delirium again.
+After 72 hours of unmanageable agitation/distress, review the potential causes for delirium again and "consider specialist referral".
 It may be appropriate to prescribe a regular low dose of a medication and an extra ‘as required’ dose on the prescription chart.

 If different routes of a medication are prescribed, these may need to be prescribed separately taking, into account the different doses that can be given via different routes.